samhippo/mpv-scripts/README.md

 Ctrl+2 script_message move-file-datetime
 ```
 #### Usage
 Activating this command will move the currently playing video file a timestamped subfolder (e.g. *.\20200425203645\video.mkv*).
 The timestamp remains until mpv is closed.
-The playlist entry is also removed for this video file.
+The playlist entry is also removed for the video file.

 ## ▶️  &nbsp; move-file-subfolder.lua
 Moves the currently playing video file to a specified subfolder.